CUIMC My SSP - 24/7 Support via Chat & Phone

 In addition to CUIMC My SSP, Counseling Services provides short-term individual therapy and psychiatric treatment as well as skills groups and gathering spaces.
-We are currently offering all services virtually.
 Schedule your counseling appointments via the Student Health portal or by calling 212-305-3400.

 Getting Started with CUIMC My SSP

 You may access CUIMC My SSP by one of two ways:

 - Download the My SSP app from the Apple Store or Google Play Store and use the chat or phone function.

 When you first sign up for My SSP, you must provide the following information:

 - The institution you are enrolled with (to ensure eligibility)